Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 Plitvice Lakes NP

-It’s also possible to use public transport to get to Plitvice Lakes, but – being further away with fewer bus routes – we actually recommend joining an excursion.
-Read the reviews of this tour!
+It’s also possible to use public transport to get to Plitvice Lakes, but – being further away with fewer bus routes – we actually recommend joining this excursion.

 Day Trip To Sibenik from Zadar